creatis-ULTIM/creatis-ULTIM.github.io/collections/_posts/2025-01-29-SpeedOfSoundEstimation.md

 In pulse-echo imaging using a conventional ultrasound probe with single-sided tissue access, each cell is only affected by a restricted range of angular directions (θ1, θ2, ...), making the reconstruction problem incomplete.
 Moreover, the presence of shadow regions lead to an ill-conditioned sparse matrix L.
-=> The problem needs to be solved as a regularized optimization probelm :
+=> The problem needs to be solved as a regularized optimization problem :

 ![](/collections/images/20250319_SoS/TV.jpeg)